 Both Eric and Sydney were early adopters of new technology.
-Both learnt to fly in the immediate aftermath of WWI jointly owning a gypsy moth which they would fly around Glenelg after long lunches on Sunday afternoons.
+Both learnt to fly in the immediate aftermath of WWI owning gypsy moths which they would fly around Glenelg after long lunches on Sunday afternoons.
 There is what was a famous photo of Eric's plane sitting upside down on Glenelg Beach having stalled at very low speed during a fly over of the beach which made its way into the newspaper of the day.
 Often Eric would fly Doreen to Melbourne in his plane.

-The Hamilton boys were very well known in the district as a consequence of their flying activities at the very beginning of aviation.
+Frank (Eric) Hamilton The Hamilton boys were very well known in the district as a consequence of their flying activities at the very beginning of aviation.